 Like a business card with visual appeal, great promotional products build name recognition, rapport, and increased brand exposure.

-Patel noted three important benefits from his T-shirt campaign:
+Patel noted three important benefits from his T-shirt giveaway:

 It started great business conversations